laoyigrace/subject/doc/source/configuring.rst

 `This option is specific to the RBD storage backend.`

-Images will be chunked into objects of this size (in megabytes).
+Subjects will be chunked into objects of this size (in megabytes).
 For best performance, this should be a power of two.

 * ``rados_connect_timeout``